-The larva of Japanese Beetles are not as unique as the adults and look similar to any other white grub.
+The larva of Japanese Beetles are not as unique as the adult beetles and look similar to any other white grub.

-The most recognizable thing about the larva that let us know there are Japanese beetles nearby is the pattern of spines and hairs that line the abdomen’s tip.
+The most recognizable thing about the larva that lets us know there are Japanese beetles nearby is the pattern of spines and hairs that line the abdomen’s tip.

 While this bug has successfully made its way to most of the 50 states, their infestation is predominantly in States just east of the Mississippi River.